martialblog/cheatsheet/README.md

 - Grep-able!

 ##Requirements
 Nothing but good old Python 3.
+It's not rocketscience.

 ##Installation
 To use, clone this repository to ```~/cheat.d```.
 Like so: